kindelia/Kindelia/WHITEPAPER.md

 Native numbers are 120-bit.
 The reason is that Kindelia's HVM uses 128-bit pointers with a 8-bit tag.
 This allows storing numbers unboxed, as long as they aren't larger than 120 bits.
-Any other size would less efficient: less than 120 bits would waste space, and more would require a pointer indirection.
+Any other size would be less efficient: less than 120 bits would waste space, and more would require a pointer indirection.
 Numbers are written with a `#`, followed by a decimal literal.
 For example, `#123456789` is a valid number.
 As a syntax sugar, numbers can be also be written with single